eWloYW8/GoProxyTunnel/README.md

 # GoProxyTunnel

 GoProxyTunnel is a lightweight and versatile TCP proxy tunnel built in Go.
-It enables you to tunnel TCP connections through an HTTP or HTTPS proxy using the `CONNECT` method.
+It enables you to tunnel TCP connections through an HTTP or HTTPS proxy using the CONNECT method.
+Additionally, it can operate as a SOCKS5 proxy server, allowing SOCKS5 clients to tunnel their TCP connections through an upstream HTTP/HTTPS proxy.

 This project aims to serve as an alternative to [proxytunnel](https://github.com/proxytunnel/proxytunnel).